FrontenderMagazine/the-state-of-animation-2014/eng.md

 [30][68].
 To join the unofficial conversation, look for the `#waapi` hash tag wherever you prefer to communicate.

+- Web Animations (API specification), W3C
+- Web Animations polyfill and Web Animation Next (the next incarnation of the polyfill)
+- GreenSock animation library
+- Velocity, a performant .animate() replacement for jQuery

 #### Join the Conversation

+- Official mailing list: email public-fx@w3.org, starting the subject line with [web-animations] …
+- IRC: irc.w3.org#webanimations
+- Everywhere else: use the hash tag #waapi and engage with the community

 #### Make a Difference